pylhc/pylhc.github.io/docs/packages/development/howto_venv.md

 source ./testpython/env/activate
 ```

-Now, the alias `python` should link to to installation in the `testpython` folder instead of the standard installation,
+Now, the alias `python` should link to the installation in the `testpython` folder instead of the standard installation,
 which under Linux can be checked using

 ```